Semaglutide Restored Cartilage in Mice — And a First Human Pilot Agrees

 Cell Metabolism Study

-Controlled for weight loss.
-Proved the mechanism is weight-independent (GLP-1R-AMPK-PFKFB3).
+Controlled for weight loss in mice, isolating a weight-independent mechanism (GLP-1R-AMPK-PFKFB3).
 Focused on cartilage structure.
+Its human arm was a 20-person pilot.

 NEJM Trial